Monarch HIPAA Notice of Privacy Practices

 There are some exceptions to this requirement; we can disclose this health information to members of our workforce, our professional advisors, and to agencies or individuals that oversee our operations or that help us carry out our responsibilities in serving you.
 We also may disclose information to the following people: (i) a health care provider who is providing emergency medical services to you and (ii) to other mental health, developmental disabilities, and substance abuse facilities or professionals when necessary to coordinate your services.
 We also will disclose information about you if the law requires us to do so, for example, when a court orders disclosure or when we suspect abuse or neglect of a child or disabled adult.

-If you apply for or receive substance abuse services from us, federal law generally requires that we obtain your written consent before we may disclose information that would identify you as a substance abuser or a patient of substance abuse services.
+If you apply for or receive substance use disorder services from us, federal law generally requires that we obtain your written consent before we may disclose information that would identify you as a substance abuser or a patient of substance abuse services.
 There are some exceptions to this requirement.
 We can disclose this information within our program to members of our workforce as needed to coordinate your care and to agencies or individuals that help us carry out our responsibilities in serving you.
 We may disclose information to medical personnel in a medical emergency and as may otherwise be required by law.

 Under North Carolina law, minors, with or without the consent of a parent or guardian, have the right to consent to services for the prevention, diagnosis and treatment of certain illnesses including: venereal disease and other diseases that must be reported to the State; pregnancy; abuse of controlled substances or alcohol; and emotional disturbance.
 If you are a minor and you consent to one of these services, you have all the authority and rights included in this Notice.
 In addition, the law permits certain minors (such as those emancipated by law) to be treated as adults for all purposes.
 These minors have all rights and authority included in this Notice for all services.